-- Shading devices may be used where adequate sun shading can be demonstrated to Development Victoria.
-Examples include the provision of high UV protection transparent or canvas blinds, architectural projections, awnings and pergolas. - For the purposes of these standards, the term window also refers to glass doors.
+- Other shading devices may be used in lieu of double glazing, or top projections where adequate sun shading can be demonstrated to Development Victoria.
+For example the provision of canvas blinds, architectural projections, awnings and pergolas. - For the purposes of these standards, the term window also refers to glass doors.